-Music last month Share Tweet Pin Share The Internet has been in an uproar following Kanye West‘s recent Twitter statements.
+Music a few months ago Share Tweet Pin Share The Internet has been in an uproar following Kanye West‘s recent Twitter statements.
 Addressing topics like upcoming music, new ideas and his Yeezy brand, the rapper caused most controversy after showing his support for President Donald Trump.
 “You don’t have to agree with Trump but the mob can’t make me not love him,” he said.
 “We are both dragon energy.
 He is my brother.
 I love everyone.”
 He then tweeted out a picture of him wearing Trump’s infamous Make America Great Again cap.
 West’s support for Trump quickly drew criticism from fans and fellow artists.
 Fellow Chicago rappers like Chance the Rapper and Lupe Fiasco showed support while Janelle Monáe shared her disagreement in an interview on Ebro In The Morning.
 “I believe in free thinking, but I don’t believe in free thinking if it’s rooted in or at the expense of the oppressed,” she said, “If your free thinking is used as fuel by oppressors to continue to oppress black people and minorities, I think it’s bullsh*t and it’s not OK, and I will speak out against it and I will think freely and tell you that I don’t agree with you.”
 While some sources say that he has lost millions of followers because of his statements, Twitter says this was all due to a technical “inconsistency.”
 It seems like fellow artists, friends and family are following suit — it appears that Drake, Travis Scott, Rihanna, Jaden Smith, Pusha T, Big Sean, 2 Chainz, John Legend, Justin Bieber, Nicki Minaj, Ariana Grande, Kendrick Lamar, Kylie Jenner, Khloe and Kourtney Kardashian and more have unfollowed Kanye on Twitter.
 What do you think?
 Is the entire phenomenon legitimate or just a clever marketing initiative to get people talking?